guardian/recommendations/AWS-costs.md

 Reservations are set to a particular AWS region and to a particular instances type.
 Therefore after making a reservation you are committing to run that particular region/instances combination until the reservation period finishes or you will swipe off all the financial benefits.

+### Spot Instances

+If your application can handle occasionally being shut down, with short notice, [spot instances](https://aws.amazon.com/ec2/spot/details/) are generally *much* cheaper.
+Often instances are availabe almost all the time for 10-20% of the standard price making them notably cheaper than reserved instances.
+[Spot fleet](http://docs.aws.amazon.com/AWSEC2/latest/UserGuide/spot-fleet.html) should make it to the point where you're very unlikely not to have the capacity you need, though at the time of writing, it's not supoorted in CloudFormation.